-In order to allow the roots to develop, the Hyacinths need to be kept in a cool dark place with a temperature of no more than 45F for around 8-12 weeks.
+In order to allow the roots to develop, hyacinths need to be kept in a cool dark place with a temperature of no more than 7°C for around 8-12 weeks.
 You can place them in a black polythene bag, or put them in a dark cellar or cardboard box in a shed or garage.
-You can also put the hyacinth outdoors covering them with bark or compost but take care as worms/insects could get into the soil.
+You can also put the hyacinth outdoors, covering them with bark or compost.
+But, take care as worms/insects could get into the soil.
 Placing the pots in a cold frame on a solid base can help prevent this.
 You will need to check regularly to make sure the compost is not drying out, but it is important not to get any water on the shoots as this can cause the flower to rot.
 Don’t allow any water to penetrate the top of the bulbs either or they will rot the flower bud and the bulb inside.

 When flowering is finished remove the flower stem and allow the leaves to die back naturally; they can then be planted out in the garden.

-As well as wearing gloves when handling Hyacinth bulbs, it goes without saying that they should not be eaten as they contain compounds which can cause stomach discomfort, nausea and they can also affect blood pressure.
+As well as wearing gloves when handling Hyacinth bulbs, it goes without saying that they should not be eaten.
+They contain compounds which can cause stomach discomfort, nausea and they can also affect blood pressure.
 The bulbs can also be poisonous to cats and dogs.

 - if the bulbs do not get a sufficient period of cool temperatures

 - if they are brought out of the dark too soon or

 - if the compost is too wet or dry.